coolaj86/Tolmey/README.md

 Follow the instructions on the website for installing ender, and then navigate to the directory where you keep your javascript files.

-Tolmey is not in the NPM package index yet, so the best way to install it currently is to clone this repository somewhere.

-    git clone git@github.com:jergason/Tolmey.git
-    cd your/projects/javascript/folder
+Install Tolmey from NPM:

-    ender build path/to/Tolmey
+    ender build tolmey

 This produces an ender.js file, which includes the Tolmey library.
 Then add the `ender.js` file to your project like you would any other Javascript file.

-Or, if you already have an ender file, run:
+Or, if you already have an `ender.js` file, run:

     ender add path/to/Tolmey